jamesmcginnis/rabbit-rss-card/info.md

 - Compatible with RSS 2.0 and Atom feeds
 - Extracts thumbnails from `thumbnail` or `enclosure` fields
 - Strips HTML from descriptions for clean summary text
-- Maximum card height: 450px (scrollable)
+- Maximum card height: 450px (scrollable or auto-scrolling)
 - Articles sorted by publication date (newest first)
 - Automatic refresh based on configured interval
+- Auto-scroll uses `requestAnimationFrame` for smooth, frame-rate-independent motion
+- Auto-scroll creates a seamless loop by rendering articles twice and resetting position at the halfway point
 - CORS-friendly implementation
 - Lazy loading for thumbnail images
 ## Support